E2.3 Measure and draw lengths in centimetres and metres, using a measuring tool, and recognize the impact of starting at points other than zero.

 This activity facilitates the understanding that measuring with a ruler is counting a number of spaces, not reading a number under a line.

-Note: Using a ruler that does not have the first units helps the student understand that measuring with a broken ruler is equivalent to finding the amount of units, not reading a number under a line.
+Note: When using a ruler without the first units, students can better understand that measuring with a broken ruler is equivalent to determining the number of units, rather than simply reading a number below the line.

 Material